 - Rheumatoid arthritis

-- Damage to the posterior tibial tendon, the tendon that connects from your lower leg, alongside your ankle, and to the middle of your arch.
+- Damage to the posterior tibial tendon, the tendon that runs along the ankle from the lower leg to the middle of the arch.